DizNicolasAmor/interviews-practice/BLOCKCHAIN.md

   - What are the characteristics of the Bitcoin blockchain?
   - What is Bitcoin?
 - [STRUCTURE](#structure)
+  - What is a node in a blockchain?
+  - How do the nodes interact in a decentralized blockchain?
+  - What happens to the blockchain if a node goes down?
+  - What happens if a node acts maliciously when processing the transactions?
+  - Why should nodes act benevolent?
   - What is a block in a blockchain?
   - What information does a block contain?
   - What is the Genesis block?